arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   AQL user functions on the top level of the response.
   Each AQL user function description now also contains the 'isDeterministic' attribute.

+- `GET /_admin/status` now returns the attribute `operationMode` instead of `mode`.
+  The previously existing attribute `writeOpsEnabled` is no longer returned and was replaced with an attribute `readOnly` with the inverted meaning.

+- if authentication is turned on, requests to databases by users with insufficient access rights will be answered with HTTP 401 (forbidden) instead of HTTP 404 (not found).

+The following APIs have been added or augmented:

+- `POST /_api/document/{collection}` now supports repsert (replace-insert).

+  This can be achieved by using the URL parameter `overwrite=true`.
+When set to `true`, insertion will not fail in case of a primary key conflict, but turn into a replace operation.

+  When an insert turns into a replace, the previous version of the document can be retrieved by passing the URL parameter `returnOld=true`

 - `POST /_api/aqlfunction` now includes an "isNewlyCreated" attribute that indicates if a new function was created or if an existing one was replaced (in addition to the "code" attribute, which remains 200 for replacement and 201 for creation):